 - In winter, body warmer pads are much needed.

-- You might need some digest medicine if you have weak stomach.
+- You might need some digest medicine if you have a weak stomach.

 - You should bring a small first-aid kit.
 Bring 3-4 small bottles of water to drink along the way.